rirror/rirror.github.io/README.md

 in LXD container.

 1. Setup LXD client
-2. Create container named `rirror` and bootstrap it
+2. Run `00nodelxd.sh` script that creates LXD container named `rirror` and bootstraps it

        ./00nodelxd.sh

 3. Paste deploy keys shown on the screen to appropriate project repository settings